Can Text Messages be Used in Court? A Close Look

 Text messages produced as discovery responses are verified and require no separate authentication.

 III.
-Hearsay issues
+Hearsay Issues

 IV.
-Practical issues: Preserving text messages
+Practical Issues: Preserving Text Messages

 Text messages may not be saved by the carrier providing the texting service.
-Or they may be saved for a very short time Other corroborating information, such as the time the message was sent, the sending and receiving numbers, and location data may be saved.)
-A subpoena should be served as soon a party becomes aware that text messages are relevant.
-As to future text messages, they should be printed and backed up to the cloud on an ongoing basis.
-Parties should be served with text-related discovery early, and possibly repeatedly if it remains relevant.
-Remember, electronic records can be lost if devices fail.
-External preservation is critical, even if the purchase of software is needed.
-If nothing else, a screenshot or other photograph of a text can preserve it.
+Or they may be saved for a very short time.
+Other corroborating information may be saved, such as the time the message was sent, the sending and receiving numbers, and location data.)
+A subpoena should be served when a party becomes aware that text messages are relevant.
+Future text messages should be printed and backed up to the cloud continuously.

-V. Deleted messages
+V. Deleted Messages

 A critical message has been deleted.
 Now what?
 First, determine if anyone subject to subpoena or discovery retains a copy.
 Efforts to recover can be made.
 If this fails, the text of a deleted message may be proven by secondary evidence, including the testimony of one who read it (FRE 1004).